-On August 1st, 2012, TVA Boutiques Inc. discontinued the operations of its home shopping cable channel "Télé-achat", which was carried on the Videotron and Cogeco systems in Québec, while continuing the broadcast of the "Shopping TVA" program on TVA Network as well as its online shopping operations.
+On August 1st, 2012, TVA Boutiques discontinued the operations of its home shopping cable channel "Télé-achat", which was broadcast by Videotron and Cogeco in Québec, while continuing the broadcast of the "Shopping TVA" program on TVA Network as well as its online shopping operations which have continued until August 31, 2013 (see section 2.1.5 TVA Boutiques).

 2.1.5.
-TVA BOUTIQUES INC.
+TVA BOUTIQUES